FeatureToggleStudy/halfpipe-docs/content/halfpipe-cli/_index.md

 halfpipe upload
 ```

+If we could detect any issues with your halfpipe manifest, it will exit with a list of things to fix.
+Otherwise it will use fly to upload the pipeline to Concourse.

+### the long way

-This is the same as first generating the pipeline and uploading it with fly:
+`halfpipe upload` is the same as first generating the pipeline to a file and uploading it with fly:

 ```bash
 halfpipe > pipeline.yml